KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Discussion and conclusions

 We have measured the stellar-to-halo mass relation of central and satellite galaxies in the GAMA survey.
-In this analysis we use the more advanced two-dimensional galaxy-galaxy lensing method to constrain the SMHM relation, which has potential benefits over the traditionally used stacked tangential shear method \citep[also referred here as one-dimensional galaxy-galaxy lensing,][]{Dvornik2019}.
+In this analysis, we use the more advanced two-dimensional galaxy-galaxy lensing method to constrain the SMHM relation, which has potential benefits over the traditionally used stacked tangential shear method \citep[also referred to as one-dimensional galaxy-galaxy lensing here,][]{Dvornik2019}.

-We use the three equatorial GAMA patches that overlap with the KiDS data in order to measure both the tangential shear signal around the central and satellite galaxies, and the two-dimensional galaxy-galaxy lensing constraints on the same lenses and sources.
+We use the three equatorial GAMA patches that overlap with the KiDS data in order to measure both the tangential shear signal around the central and satellite galaxies as well as the two-dimensional galaxy-galaxy lensing constraints on the same lenses and sources.
 The shear signals are then used to constrain the SMHM relation of central and satellite galaxies.

-We model the lensing signal using an NFW profile together with the concentration-mass relation by \citet{Duffy2011}, scaled by a normalisation factor that we fit for.
-We assume a functional form for the SMHM relation in the form of an exponential function (motivated by the observed behaviour in the simulations) and fold it through our model, thus directly fitting for the normalisation and slope of the SMHM relation.
-The lens model is used to calculate the tangential shear profile that is then fitted to the measured tangential shear profile from the GAMA and KiDS data as well as to directly predict the two cartesian components of the galaxies' ellipticities used in our two-dimensional method.
+We model the lensing signal using an NFW profile together with the concentration-mass relation by \citet{Duffy2011}, scaled by a normalisation factor for which we took the fit into account.
+We assume a functional form for the SMHM relation in the form of an exponential function, which was motivated by the observed behaviour in the simulations, and we fold it through our model, thus directly fitting for the normalisation and slope of the SMHM relation.
+The lens model is used to calculate the tangential shear profile, which is then fitted to the measured tangential shear profile from the GAMA and KiDS data, as well as to directly predict the two Cartesian components of the galaxies' ellipticities used in our two-dimensional method.